The Art and Beauty of Voting Power: Weighted committees and scoring rules

 Alas, it is generally an arduous task to determine for a given weight distribution $\mathbf{w}$ to which scoring equivalence class it belongs (for fixed vector $\mathbf{s}$).
 The respective equivalence classes form convex polyhedra that are defined by linear inequalities.
 When we consider three players and restrict attention to their relative voting weights $\mathbf{\bar w}=\mathbf{w}/(w_1+w_2+w_3)$ (so that $\bar w_1+\bar w_2+\bar w_3=100\%$), the polyhedra are either points, lines, or area pieces bounded by lines.
 They jointly cover the triangle highlighted in Figure~\ref{fig:simplex}~-- the so-called 2-dimensional unit simplex.

 Suppose that we have a `map' of all equivalence classes in this simplex.
-Then one may start out with an arbitrary weight distribution $\mathbf{w}=(w_1, w_2, w_3)$, compute the corresponding relative weight distribution $\mathbf{\bar w}$, locate it in the simplex, and now identify the applicable class.
+Then one may start out with an arbitrary weight distribution $\mathbf{w}=(w_1, w_2, w_3)$, compute the corresponding relative weight distribution $\mathbf{\bar w}$, locate it in the simplex map, and now identify the applicable class.

 Such simplex maps can indeed be constructed.
 Namely, the figures depicted in Section~\ref{sec:Bilder} show the links from all possible weights to equivalence classes, except that we leave out a legend that would identify the respective equivalence classes via reference distributions of weights.\footnote{See Figure~5 in \citeN{Mayer/Napel:2021:Scoring}.
-It provides a comprehensive map of the 51 Borda equivalence classes for $n=m=3$ and $w_1\ge w_2\ge w_3$ together with a reference distribution of weights for each class.
-The reference distribution involves integer weights with the smallest possible sum.}
+It provides a map of the 51 Borda equivalence classes for $n=m=3$ and $w_1\ge w_2\ge w_3$ with a reference distribution of weights for each class.
+Maps could be constructed for more than three alternatives, too, but the higher number of preference profiles and perturbations has considerable computational costs.
+Equivalence classes for scores $0<s<1$ change fast: the number of Borda classes rises from 51 to 505 and $\ge\!
+2251$ for $m=3$, $4$ and $5$ \shortcite{Kurz/Mayer/Napel:2019:WCG}.
+Corresponding analogues of Figure~\ref{fig:Die-Bilder} exhibit smoother transitions with even more shades of color. }